macorisd/TALOS/src/talos_ros2/README.md

 * Ensure all repositories are initialized with their submodules and dependencies.

-## 3. Modify the ROS 2 service name that Voxeland uses to communicate with the instance segmentation node.

-- Find the `robot_perception_node.py` file in Voxeland's `voxeland_robot_perception` package, and search for occurences of `/detectron/segment`.
-Change it to `talos/segment` to match the TALOS node's service name.
-This allows Voxeland to correctly call the TALOS instance segmentation service.

-## 4. Build the Workspace
+## 3. Build the Workspace

-Clean previous build artifacts and execute `colcon build` to compile the workspace:
+Clean previous build artifacts and execute `colcon build` to compile the workspace.
+Please adapt the paths if necessary:

 ```bash
 cd ~/ros2_ws